vault27/Foundation/paloalto.md

       - Priority - the less the better
       - Preemptive - higher-priority firewall to resume active (active/passive) or active-primary (active/active) operation after recovering from a failure.
 You must enable the preemption option on both firewalls for the higher-priority firewall to resume active or active-primary operation upon recovery after a failure.
 If this setting is disabled, then the lower-priority firewall remains active or active-primary even after the higher-priority firewall recovers from a failure
       - Heartbeat backup - This will use the management interface to send a simple heartbeat to the remote peer
-      - HA Timer settings - Use recomeneded - 7 timers in total:
+      - HA Timer settings - Packages: Recommended, Aggressive and Advanced - 7 timers in total:
+            - Monitor Fail Hold Up Time - firewall will remain active following a path monitor or link monitor failure - to avoid flaps
+            - Additional Master Hold Up Time - is applied to the same event as Monitor Fail Hold Up Time - to avoid a failover when both firewalls experience the same link/path monitor failure simultaneously
+            - Preemption Hold Time - passive firewall will wait before taking over as the active during preemption
-            - Promotion Hold Time (ms) - how long passive will wait
+            - Promotion Hold Time (ms) - how long passive will wait after communications with the HA peer have been lost
             - Hello Interval (ms) - hello packets sent to verify that the HA program on the other firewall is operational
             - Heartbeat Interval (ms) - heartbeat messages in the form of an ICMP ping
+            - Flap Max - In the case of a failed preemption or non-functional loop, this value indicates the maximum number of flaps that are permitted before the firewall is suspended
 - Configure HA communications
       - HA1 port - management, or dedicated, on port with HA type - if not management is used, then configure IP, mask, gateway, possible encryption and Monitor Hold Time (ms)
       - HA2 port - select transport type - Ethernet - and nothing more should be configured - Interface type - HA.
 Also HA2 Keep alive is recomended to enable to monitor health of HA2 link and log if something happens